CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 Items are not required to have any objects (in which case they are metadata only records)!
 Items without `image_small` or `image_thumb` will be represented by icons based on their `display_template` or `format` field in visualization pages.

-Generally, the best approach for filling in the `object_download`, `image_small`, and `image_thumb` columns will be to use "recipes" for each group of object type in your collection.
+Generally, the best approach for filling in the `object_location`, `image_small`, and `image_thumb` columns will be to use "recipes" for each group of object type in your collection.
 You will likely want to gather the values necessary for each recipe in their own columns and use formulas in Sheets or OpenRefine to create the final links.

 Examples are given for a variety of object types below.